tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdq:NotEmpty; FILLED_IN dwc:geodeticDatum using the value of bdq:defaultGeodeticDatum, report FILLED_IN and, if dwc:coordinateUncertaintyInMeters, dwc:decimalLatitude and dwc:decimalLongitude are bdq:NotEmpty, amend the value of dwc:coordinateUncertaintyInMeters by adding the maximum datum shift between the specified bdq:defaultGeodeticDatum and any other datum at the provided dwc:decimalLatitude and dwc:decimalLongitude and instead report AMENDED; otherwise NOT_AMENDED.
+If dwc:geodeticDatum is bdq:Empty, fill in dwc:geodeticDatum using the value of bdq:defaultGeodeticDatum, report FILLED_IN and, if dwc:coordinateUncertaintyInMeters, dwc:decimalLatitude and dwc:decimalLongitude are bdq:NotEmpty, amend the value of dwc:coordinateUncertaintyInMeters by adding the maximum datum shift between the specified bdq:defaultGeodeticDatum and any other datum at the provided dwc:decimalLatitude and dwc:decimalLongitude and instead report AMENDED; otherwise NOT_AMENDED.

 #### Information Elements